What is a Smart Apartment?

 But that wasn’t all.

-Thanks to the efficiency of smart apartment building technology, Liz crushed her new lease/ tenant vacancy goals, while also exceeding her net operating income growth goals.
+Thanks to the efficiency of smart apartment building technology, Liz crushed her new lease/ resident vacancy goals, while also exceeding her net operating income growth goals.

 What is a Smart Apartment Summary